 The default game table, meant for playing 3D Reversi, consists of three columns.
 The first column contains the game controls.
 The second consists of three cross sections, each of which is perpendicular to one of the three axes.
 The third column contains the three-dimensional board.
 You can also toggle the display to play in just two dimensions (by clicking on the button in the second row of the control column).
 In that case the middle column (with the cross sections) disappears and the game board turns two-dimensional.

 Players may be human or one of ten AI players.
 To play a game select the participants in the lines labeled Red: and Green:, and then click on the Play button in the fifth row of the control column (originally labeled Play).
 Pieces that are already marked are shown as red or green circles in the 2D displays, and as red or green balls in the 3D display.
-Also present by default are smaller red or green circles or Balls whose colors indicate whose turn it is, and where that player can legally place a marker.
+Also present by default are smaller red or green circles (or balls) whose colors indicate whose turn it is, and where that player can legally place a marker.

 The 3D game board is moving in space initially to suggest that this is an interactive 3D display, and you can manipulate the game board to help you visualize the 3D game state.
 Specifically, you can:

-1. Left-click anywhere in the display to stop its movement.
+Left-click anywhere in the display to stop its movement.
 You can also toggle the movement by typing w or W anywhere in the game table.

-2. Left-drag the display to rotate the 3D board and view it from any angle.
+Left-drag the display to rotate the 3D board and view it from any angle.

-3. Middle-drag to zoom in or out.
+Middle-drag, or use your mouse wheel, to zoom in or out.

-4. Right-drag to move the board.
+Right-drag to move the board.

-6. Turn the board full-screen with the keyboard command 'f' or 'F'.
+Turn the board full-screen with the keyboard command 'f' or 'F'.
 Repeat, or use the Escape key or the space bar to exit full-screen.

-7. Type a period or a question mark to see a complete list of available keyboard commands.
+Type a period or a question mark to see a complete list of available keyboard commands.
 Repeat to remove that list.

 You can also place markers on the 2D cross sections.
 There is one cross section for each axis.
 You can toggle a display of the axes in the 3D board by typing 'A'.
 The radio buttons underneath each 2D board let you choose which of the possible cross sections is being displayed.